Control Statements

 {% endmacro input %}

-Its parameters support constant defaults.
-Parameter values can be valid variables, filters and functions.
+Macro parameters support constant default values.
+Parameter values can be valid variables, filters, or functions.

-Macros need to be defined in a separate template file, imported and namespaces specified when used:
+Macros must be defined in a separate template file, then imported and assigned a namespace:

 {% import "macros.html" as macros %}